glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 a mental health professional such as a licensed psychiatrist, social worker, clinical nurse specialist, nurse practitioner, or psychologist with special training in counseling people about sexual changes, problems, and communication (for example, after treatment for cancer).

-unwanted effects of treatment such as hair loss caused by chemotherapy, and fatigue (extreme tiredness) caused by radiation therapy.
+unwanted effects of treatment such as hair loss caused by chemotherapy or fatigue (extreme tiredness) caused by radiation therapy.
 See also chemotherapy, radiation therapy.

 see radiation dose.

-the fourth section of the colon.
-The sigmoid colon attaches to the rectum, which in turn connects to the anus, the opening where waste matter passes out of the body.
+the fourth and final section of the colon.
+The sigmoid colon attaches to the rectum, where waste matter is stored until it leaves the body through the anus.
 See also anus, ascending colon, colon, descending colon, transverse colon, rectum.

-a thin, flexible, hollow, lighted tube about the thickness of a finger.
+also called a flexible sigmoidoscope.
+A thin, flexible, hollow, lighted tube about the thickness of a finger with a small video camera on the end.
 It is inserted through the rectum up into the lower part of the colon.
-This allows the doctor to look at the inside of the rectum and the lower part of the colon for cancer or for polyps (small growths that can become cancer).
-The sigmoidoscope is connected to a camera and TV monitor so the doctor can look closely at the inside of the colon.
+The sigmoidoscope is connected to a TV monitor so the doctor can look at the inside of the rectum and the lower part of the colon for cancer or for polyps (small growths that can become cancer).
 See also colon, polyp, rectum, sigmoid colon, sigmoidoscopy.

-a procedure in which a doctor can look into the rectum and the descending portion of the colon for polyps or other abnormalities.
+a procedure in which a doctor uses a thin, flexible tube to look into the rectum and the descending portion of the colon for polyps or other abnormalities.
 See also colorectal cancer screening, descending colon, rectum, sigmoid colon, sigmoidoscope, polyp.

-a physical change you can see.
+a physical change that can be seen, felt, or measured in some way.
 Compare to symptom.

-a process involving special x-ray pictures that are used to plan radiation treatment so that the area to be treated is precisely located and marked for treatment.
+a process involving special imaging tests that are used to plan external beam radiation treatment so that the area to be treated is precisely located and marked for treatment.
 See also external beam radiation therapy, x-ray.

 see spectral karyotyping.

 one of the 2 main types of lung cancer classified based on how the cells look under the microscope.
-Small cell lung cancer tends to grow and spread faster than non-small- cell lung cancer.
-Compare to non-small-cell lung cancer.
+Small cell lung cancer tends to grow and spread faster than the other type, non-small cell lung cancer.
+See also non-small-cell lung cancer.

 the longest section of the intestinal tube.
 It breaks down food and absorbs most of the nutrients.
-The small intestine leads into the large intestine.
-See also large intestine, gastrointestinal tract.
+The small intestine starts at the end of the stomach and leads into the large intestine.
+See also large intestine, gastrointestinal tract, stomach.

 a health professional who helps people find community resources and provides counseling and guidance to help with issues like insurance coverage and nursing home placement.
 See also cancer care team.